okta/okta-developer-docs/packages/@okta/vuepress-site/code/index.md

 When you redirect users to an Okta-hosted sign-in page from a server-side web app, you need an SDK for two tasks:

 * To execute an OIDC exchange with Identity Engine that checks if the user signed in successfully.
-* To validate user ID and access tokens locally after they are retrieved from Okta.
+* To validate user ID and access tokens locally after they’re retrieved from Okta.
 See [Validate tokens locally](#validate-tokens-locally).

 To initiate the OIDC exchange, use your preferred OIDC library.
 The following table identifies the SDK used in the sample app and guide.